Asen Panchev

-Asen Panchev (Асен Панчев) (1 October 1906 – 17 December 1989) was а Bulgarian footballer who played as a left wing.
+Asen Panchev (Асен Панчев) (1 October 1906 – 17 December 1989) was a Bulgarian footballer who played as a left wing.

 Early life

 He was born in Sofia, Bulgaria.
 He started his career in the local club Asparuh Sofia.
 Later moved to the youth club of Levski Sofia.

 Club career

 In Levski he stayed thirteen seasons, played in 107 games and scored a total of sixty goals.
 He played one season (1934–1935) for Bohemians Praha.
 After the end of the season, he returned to Levski, where he spent one more year before being forced to retire.

 International career

 In his stay in the national team of Bulgaria during the period 1926–1936 he took part in thirty-nine games, scoring seventeen goals.
 He was an inseparable part of the glorious pair with Asen Peshev.
 He has been compared to a flying arrow.
 His nickname was "Pancheto".
 On 9 June 1932, he managed to score a second-half hat-trick for Bulgaria against the powerful France, unfortunately, they went down only as consolation goals as they still lost 3–5.
 But the highlight of his international career came in the 1931 Balkan Cup, where he was the top goal scorer with 3 goals, having scored a brace against Turkey and a late winner against Yugoslavia that gave the title to his nation, and with it, Bulgaria's first piece of silverware.
 He was also part of the Bulgaria team that won the 1932 Balkan Cup, contributing with 2 goals.
 He also scored twice in the 1934–35 and 1936 editions, although his efforts proved useless to help Bulgaria win another Balkan Cup title.
 With 10 goals in the Balkan Cup, he is the shared third all-time top goal scorer in the competition's history.
 At the end of 1936 he was crippled and permanently became invalid.